autonomousvision/hdt/README.md

 In our experiments, we extend the [SciRepEval](https://arxiv.org/pdf/2211.13308) with public accessible arxiv full-text data, leading to a subset called [FullTextSciRepEval](https://huggingface.co/datasets/howey/super_scirep) including full-text scientific papers and labels from SciRepEval.
 FullTextSciRepEval is used to benchmark long document representation in our paper.

 ## 🚀 Training
 The pre-training for HDT uses [pretrain.py](./pretrain.py).
 Note that both training of encoder-only model and encoder-decoder model shares the same training script, with different arguments setting.
-For instance, training a HDT encoder-only model (HDT-E) on Masked Language Modeling (MLM) task, you should run
+For instance, training a HDT encoder-only model (HDT-E) on Masked Language Modeling (MLM) task, please run
 ```shell
 python pretrain.py --encoder_only --tok_name google-bert/bert-base-uncased
 ```
 Here we directly use the BERT tokenizer for simplicity.

-We pre-train our models in an academic budget following [CRAMMING](https://arxiv.org/abs/2212.14034).
-As default, the models are trained on 1 GPU for 24 hours.
+Following [CRAMMING](https://arxiv.org/abs/2212.14034), we pre-train our models in an academic budget to evaluate the efficiency of our method.
+As default, the model is trained on 1 GPU for 24 hours.

 In addition, to pre-train an encoder-decoder model for generation tasks with multiple gpus for longer time budget (e.g., 48 hours), run
 ```shell